samunaai/tuunv2/README.md

     > <img width="800" alt="argo" src="https://user-images.githubusercontent.com/22077758/167264108-3b8f26ee-1be5-4362-a6c2-39e0a5ab09ce.png">

 - `kubectl -n argo port-forward deployment/argo-server 2746:2746` : this will serve the argo dashboard on port 2746.
 If you are running the code on a remote server, make sure that you are port forwarding from the server to your computer i.e by adding  `-L 2746:localhost:2746` to your ssh command.
-The Argo dashboard looks like the below.
+The Argo dashboard looks like this:

     > <img width="650" alt="argo" src="https://user-images.githubusercontent.com/22077758/167265269-9f1fc5aa-8e78-4c67-a9d4-20ee1693ded7.png">